Published: 17 Nov 2021 | Category: Housing | Stage: We are preparing for a family to arrive

 Recommendations for how to furnish a property for a refugee family

-Community Sponsorship Groups will need to provide equipment, groceries and other basic items in the property ahead of a refugee family’s arrival.
-Like with anyone, there will be personal and cultural preferences around food and household items, and you will want to strike a balance between giving refugees choices about what’s in their home, and providing the things they need.
+Community Sponsorship groups will need to provide equipment, groceries and other basic items in the property ahead of a refugee family’s arrival.
+Like with anyone, there will be personal and cultural preferences around food and household items, and you will want to strike a balance between giving refugees choices about what is in their home, and providing the things they need.

-Some Groups have told us that they have ensured that enough is provided in the property to start the family off, but they have made budget available to enable the refugee families to make choices about what they would like in the property.
+Some groups have told us that they have ensured that enough is provided in the property to start the family off, but they have made some budget available to enable the refugee families to make choices about what they would like in the property.

 Basics checklist

 In the download on this page, we have provided a checklist of the commonly supplied ‘basics’ for furnishing and equipping a house for refugees.
-All groceries suggested are non-perishable items, so as part of your first few days of supporting the family, you should plan in a trip, or explain how to purchase fresh products.
+All groceries suggested are non-perishable items, so as part of your first few days of supporting the family, you should plan in a food shopping trip or explain how to purchase fresh products.

-When looking for furniture and household items, we know some groups have successfully secured donations from local or national businesses as a ‘gift in kind’ and groups, such as North Hackney Welcome Project set up gift lifts with large retailers and asked their community, social media followers and supporters to purchase direct from their list!
+When looking for furniture and household items, we know some groups have successfully secured donations from local or national businesses as a ‘gift in kind’ and groups, such as North Hackney Welcome Project, set up gift lists with large retailers and asked their community, social media followers and supporters to purchase direct from their list!

 Other items